The Part represents the actual physical electronic component.

 The terms Part and Component are both used to describe the symbol that represents the actual electronic device.
 The term Part is used because some components contain multiple parts.
 For example, a quad Op Amp component contains four separate Op Amps, or a resistor network can contain eight independent resistors.
 For these types of devices, you can create a separate schematic symbol to represent each Part during the component definition and place each of these parts independently.
 The terms Part and Component are used interchangeably on this page unless a multi-part component is being discussed.

 Parts are available for placement in both the schematic and schematic library editors.

 In the schematic editor, click Place » Part.

-From the SCH Library panel when in the schematic library editor, select a component, then click Place.
+From the SCH Library panel when in the schematic library editor, click Place.

-In the schematic editor, the part selection and placement process may be done from the Components panel.
+In the schematic editor, the part selection and placement process is done from the Components panel.

 The panel displays the contents of the currently selected library.
 Use the drop-down next to the library name to choose another library.

 Use the mask field below the currently selected library field to filter the list and speed the searching process or scroll and select the required part.